-Since deployment descriptors can be merged differently, there is a possibility to provide the merge mode as part of deploy request by adding query parameter:
+- Since deployment descriptors can be merged differently, it's possibile to provide the merge mode as part of deploy request by adding query parameter:

-mergemode where values should be one of the following - KEEP_ALL, OVERRIDE_ALL, OVERRIDE_EMPTY, MERGE_COLLECTIONS
+- mergemode where values should be one of the following

+- KEEP\ALL

+- OVERRIDE\ALL

+- OVERRIDE\EMPTY

+- MERGE\COLLECTIONS

-[POST] /deployment/ {deploymentId} /undeploy
+[POST] /deployment/{deploymentId}/undeploy

-- Undeploys the deployment unit referenced by the deploymentId - Returns a JaxbDeploymentJobResult instance with the status of the request - The undeploy operation is an asynchronous operation.
+- Undeploys the deployment unit referenced by the deploymentId - Returns a JaxbDeploymentJobResult instance with the status of the request - Notes: - The undeploy operation is an asynchronous operation.
 The status of the deployment can be retrieved using the GET calls described above.

-17.2.6.
+17.2.5.
 Execute calls